Master of Secondary Education

-The Master's Degrees in Elementary Education and Secondary Education (MEd) offers teacher candidates an opportunity to complete a course of study in elementary school (K-8) or secondary programs to become highly qualified in their licensure area.
+The Master's Degree in Secondary Education (MEd) offers teacher candidates an opportunity to complete a course of study in secondary school (middle/high school) programs to become highly qualified in their licensure area.

 - Completion of the program application